descawed/galsdk/README.md

 # galsdk
 Editor and utilities for the PSX game Galerians (1999).
-Requires Python 3.11.
+Requires Python 3.11 or 3.12.

 ## Setup
 In the future I may provide a packaged release, but for now, I recommend setting up a Python virtual environment.

-1. Install [Python 3.11](https://www.python.org/downloads/release/python-3117/) if you don't have it.
-3.12 won't currently work because panda3d hasn't been updated for it yet.
+1. Install [Python 3.12](https://www.python.org/downloads/) if you don't have it.
+3.11 will also work.
 2. Clone down the repo: `git clone https://github.com/descawed/galsdk.git`
-3. cd to the repo directory: `cd /path/to/galsdk`
+3. cd to the repo directory: `cd /path/to/galsdk`.
-4. Create the virtual environment: `python -m venv ./venv`
+4. Create the virtual environment: `python -m venv ./venv`.
 5. Enter the virtual environment.
 Windows: `.\venv\Scripts\activate.bat`.
-Mac/Nix: `source ./venv/bin/activate`
+Mac/Nix: `source ./venv/bin/activate`.
-6. Install dependencies: `python -m pip install -r requirements.txt`
+6. Install dependencies: `python -m pip install -r requirements.txt`.
 7. Run desired commands as described below (e.g. `python -m galsdk.editor`).
 8. When you're done, exit the virtual environment with the command `deactivate`.
 9. Next time you want to use the tools, remember to enter the virtual environment first as in step 5.

+## SDK
+The SDK is a set of C headers and linker scripts for building your own modules.
+Modules are loadable binaries that implement the game's rooms, AI, and certain menus.
+See the README in the sdk directory for details.
+The tutorial for building the sample room also provides some examples of how to use the editor.

 ## Editor
 The editor is a GUI application for exploring the game's files.
 Run it from the repo's root directory with